The iliotibial band is a thickened and strong tendinous strap which runs down the side of the thigh.

 Iliotibial band overuse injury

-Repetitive bending activities of the knee, for example in running, may irritate a tight iliotibial band, leading to pain in the knee and possibly the hip.
+Repetitive bending and straightening activities of the knee, for example in running, may irritate a tight iliotibial band, leading to pain in the knee and possibly the hip.

 Back to top